Terrencezzz/time-lab-ml.github.io/MachineLearningSolution/README.md

-# FaceTrack - Face Detection and Recognition System
+# TIME Space FaceTrack - Face Detection and Recognition System

 A Python module for detecting and recognizing faces in group photos using deep learning.
 FaceTrack combines MTCNN face detection with pre-trained face recognition models to identify known individuals in group photographs.